In This Article

 Sun exposure is the most efficient way to get vitamin D3, but few of us get enough sunlight or expose enough skin on a regular basis to get UVB rays to convert to active vitamin D.

 In a study of Middle Eastern countries, 82% were vitamin D deficient4 and in the US, over 40% of the population is deficient, including 70% of Hispanics and 80% of blacks.3 Darker skin has more melanin, which is supposed to protect us from excess UVB absorption, but if we don’t get enough sunlight, it can prevent needed absorption.
 These number get worse in darker winter months!

-Getting enough vitamin D from the sun in the Northern Hemisphere winter is impossible.
+Getting enough vitamin D from the sun in the Northern Hemisphere winter is impossible, and it can be difficult in the summer, too.
 So how did people survive before vitamin D supplements?
 Traditional people sourced vitamin D from organ meats, such as liver and liver oil, the highest food sources of vitamin D.

-Most Westerners don’t eat organ meats or fish livers anymore, making supplementation critical in winter.
+Most Westerners don’t eat organ meats or fish livers anymore, making supplementation critical all year round.
 Other foods contain vitamin D, but not in quantities studies suggest will deliver the most benefit.